Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 750 Ti should theoretically be a little bit better than the Radeon R7 250X in general. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 750 Ti should be just a bit faster than the Radeon R7 250X overall. (explain)

-Texel RateThe GeForce GTX 750 Ti will be a small bit (about 2%) better at anisotropic filtering than the Radeon R7 250X. (explain)
+Texel RateThe GeForce GTX 750 Ti should be just a bit (approximately 2%) more effective at AF than the Radeon R7 250X. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 750 Ti is the winner, but not by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 750 Ti is a better choice, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison